Wornairz/Telegram-Studium-Bot/README.md

 If you want to test the bot by creating your personal istance, follow this steps:
 * **Clone this repository** or download it as zip.
 * **Send a message to your bot** on Telegram, even '/start' will do.
 If you don't, you could get an error
-* Copy the file data/DMI_DB.db.dist into data/DMI_DB.db to enable the database sqlite
+* Copy the file data/studium.db.dist into data/studium.db to enable the database sqlite3
 * Copy the file config/settings.yaml.dist into config/settings.yaml (If you don't have a token, message Telegram's [@BotFather](http://telegram.me/Botfather) to create a bot and get a token for it)
+* Follow the directions below.
+Make sure you have installed all dependencies.
 * Now you can launch "main.py" with your Python3 interpreter

 ### System requirements